-The Big Question 15: Is There Genocide In The Bible?
+The Big Question 15: Is There Genocide in the Bible?

-Do you believe that there is genocide in the Bible?
+Is there genocide in the Bible?

 My daughter loves babies.
 After all, she is a midwife!